Start Here

 Carbohydrate Intake: While the Paleo diet does not specifically regulate carbohydrate intake, it generally encourages the consumption of carbohydrates from fruits and vegetables rather than grains.

-Flexibility: The Paleo diet allows for more variety in food choices and can be customized based on individual preferences.
+Flexibility: The Paleo diet allows for more variety in food choices and can be customized based on your individual preferences.

 Keto Diet: (click here for 7 day meal plan)